Flood (Halo): Cultural impact

-The Flood has been recognized as one of the greatest game villains, making lists of greatest villains and enemies from Wizard Magazine, GameDaily, Guinness World Records Gamer's Edition, PC World, and Electronic Gaming Monthly.
+The Flood has been recognized as one of the greatest game villains, making lists of greatest villains and enemies from Wizard Magazine, GameDaily, Guinness World Records Gamer's Edition, PC World, IGN, and Electronic Gaming Monthly.
 MTV considered Flood possession in Halo 3 as a "great gaming moment" of 2007, stating that "with the power of the Xbox 360's graphics, this reanimation comes to vivid, distressing life, more memorably than it had in the earlier games.
 Here are the zombies of gaming doing what they do worst. [...]
 It's grisly and unforgettable."
-IGN listed the Flood as the 45th best video game villain, describing it as one of the most hated video game villains.

 The Flood feature in Halo merchandise, including action figures produced by Joyride Studios for Combat Evolved and Halo 2; Other Flood action figures and toys have been released by McFarlane Toys, Mega Bloks, and Jazwares.
 Other merchandise includes an Xbox 360 Avatar prop, and a limited edition silver-plated statue of Master Chief fighting a Flood form.

 In 2025, U.S. Department of Homeland Security social media accounts posted an ICE advertisement photo with the caption "Destroy the Flood," referring to the ongoing deportations in the second Trump administration of illegal immigrants.
 Microsoft declined to comment on the posts.
 Martin O'Donnell, former lead composer of the Bungie-era Halo games and Republican nominee for the Nevada's 3rd congressional district, stated he would work with Trump, while fellow Bungie alumni Marcus Lehto and Jamie Griesemer objected to the post.
 "The Flood are evil space zombie parasites and are not an allegory to any group of people," Griesemer said.
 PC Gamer drew parallels from the administration calling immigrants parasites to historical efforts to dehumanize others in genocides.